Schleswig-Holstein

-Schleswig (→Southern Jutland) was a Danish territory during the Viking Age, developed into a Jarldom and following into the Duchy of Schleswig in the 12th and 13th century and came later in the 14th century under the control of the Holstein counts of Schauenburg.
-However, it was constitutionally still a fiefdom of Denmark and bordered Holstein, which was a part of the (German) Holy Roman Empire.
-Beginning in 1460, both Schleswig and Holstein were ruled together by the Danish king acting as duke of both Schleswig and Holstein, while Holstein remained a fief of the Holy Roman Empire, Schleswig af fief of the Kingdom of Denmark.
-In the 19th century a conflict arose over the national affiliation of Schleswig, which was claimed by both Danish and German national liberals.
-While the majority of the population in Holstein was German-oriented, the population in Schleswig was linguistically and culturally mixed Danish-German-Frisian.
+Schleswig, known as South Jutland at the time, had been under Danish control since the fifth century.
+In the 12th century, however, it became a duchy within Denmark due to infighting in the Danish royal house.
+It bordered Holstein, which was a part of the Holy Roman Empire.
+Beginning in 1460, the King of Denmark ruled both Schleswig and Holstein as their duke.
+Schleswig was still part of Denmark, while Holstein remained part of the Holy Roman Empire.
+In the 19th century, both Danes and Germans believed they had a rightful claim to Schleswig-Holstein.
+While the population of Holstein and Lauenburg was entirely ethnically German, Schleswig had been predominantly Danish until the late 1700s and early 1800s, when extensive German influence led to the Germanization of South Schleswig.
 The resulting long-term political and territorial dispute was known as the Schleswig-Holstein Question.
-Under the national revoltion year 1848 in both Denmark (→March Revolution) and Germany (→German revolutions) the conflict culminated in the First Schleswig War, which ended in a victory for Denmark and the signing of the 1852 London Protocol.
-But the fight broke out again in 1864 (the Second Schleswig War), and this time Prussia and Austria won and the territories was absorbed into Prussia in 1867.
-More than 50 years later, after the German defeat in World War I, the Allies required that the question of sovereignty over the territory be submitted to plebiscites (the 1920 Schleswig plebiscites), which resulted in the return of Northern Schleswig to Denmark.
+In 1848, Denmark tried to formally annex the area.
+Prussia responded by invading, thus beginning the First Schleswig War, which ended in a victory for Denmark.
+But in the Second Schleswig War (1864), Prussia and Austria won, and the territory was absorbed into Prussia in 1867.
+After the German defeat in World War I the Allies required that the question of sovereignty over the territory be submitted to plebiscites (the 1920 Schleswig plebiscites).
+They resulted in the return of the Danish-speaking North Schleswig to Denmark.
+The area was subsequently renamed South Jutland, restoring the historical name used before it was changed to Schleswig by Gerhard III of the House of Schauenburg.
 After World War II, Schleswig-Holstein took in over a million refugees.

 Today, Schleswig-Holstein's economy is known for its agriculture, such as its Holstein cows.
 Its position on the Atlantic Ocean makes it a major trade point and shipbuilding site; it is also the location of the Kiel Canal.
 Its offshore oil wells and wind farms produce significant amounts of energy.
-Fishing is a major industry, and the basis of its distinctive unique local cuisine.
-It is a popular tourist destination for Germans and tourists across the globe.
+Fishing is a major industry and the basis of its distinctive, unique local cuisine.
+It is a popular tourist destination for Germans and visitors from across the globe.